SpringRole/sv-us-docs/source/index.html.md

 Parameter | Type | Description
 --------- | ------- | -----------
-schoolName|string|School Name of the Employee. schoolType|string|School Type of the Employee. schoolCampus|string|School Campus of the Employee. city|string|City in which the school is based. state|string|State in which the school is based. country|string|Country in which the school is based. startDate|string|Start date of the course. endDate|string|End date of the course. degree|string|Official degree of the course. currentlyAttending|string| If Currently Attending 1, otherwise 0 completedSuccessfully|string| If Completed Successfully 1, otherwise 0 major|string|major if any
+school_name|string|School Name of the Employee. school_type|string|School Type of the Employee. school_campus|string|School Campus of the Employee. address|string| Address of the school. city|string|City in which the school is based. state|string|State in which the school is based. zip_code|string| Zip code of the school country|string|Country in which the school is based. start_date|string|Start date of the course. end_date|string|End date of the course. degree|string|Official degree of the course. currently_attending|string| If Currently Attending 1, otherwise 0 completed_successfully|string| If Completed Successfully 1, otherwise 0 major|string|major if any

 ## Edit Education Entry